-As a bathroom designer on Cape Cod, I have plenty of opportunities to design generously sized master bathrooms in new homes without strict budgetary constraints or space limitations.
+As a bathroom designer on Cape Cod, I have plenty of opportunities to design generously sized suite bathrooms in new homes without strict budgetary constraints or space limitations.
 More frequently, however, I’m asked to update an older bathroom to create a more comfortable and appealing space within the existing footprint.
 On these renovation projects, bathroom dimensions of 5 ft. by 8 ft. and 6 ft. by 9 ft. are common.

 Skip the tub

 To configure a full, modern bathroom in a footprint of this size, I try to get as much usable area into the shower as possible without compromising the rest of the floor plan.
 The best way to maximize shower space in a small bathroom is to use a tiled shower that can be customized to the available space.

 Sometimes it makes sense to save money by using an acrylic or fiberglass shower unit.
 These drop-in units offer more showering space than a tub/shower combo and can fit in a 5-ft. by 8-ft. or a 6-ft. by 9-ft. bathroom.
 However, they can consume more floor space than a tiled shower, are available only in stock sizes, aren’t as durable as tile, and don’t offer the design options of tile.